Painting a picture of Mom

 Catie sewed costumes for Suburban Woman’s Club of Wauwatosa children's theater productions, and acted in them as well.
 She ran her lines with me at age 11 when she played the lead as King Midas—in one scene, peel-me-a-grape orders to a servant.
 She'd bark her line imperiously, "Don't ask questions, just cut."
 I'd just giggle.

-She had been involved in theater since high school; granddaaughter Evie found one of her costumes in storage at Wauwatosa East.
-At Marquette, her roles included Lavinia in T.S.
+She had been involved in theater since high school: Granddaaughter Evie, as a Wauwatosa East student costumer, found a photo of Catie's own costumes.
+At Marquette, Catie's roles included Lavinia in T.S.
 Eliot's "The Cocktail Party."
 (The Milwaukee Journal noted her "unusual stage presence for an amateur.")
 Catie remembered all her roles, so when she said she was trying to remember a play, I assumed she was recalling a dream.
-Dad's friend Bob Gorske was with us at her bedside, and said he fell for her in "Minna von Barnhelm," an 18th century comedy.
-As the maid, Catie delivered the most memorable lines, but she found the 1952 production forgettable.
-Marquette Players casts included debater Walter Rynkiewicz.

 Marquette's speech students were wrapped up in both drama and new media, meaning television, and she appreciated when I latched onto this novel internet thing, another exploit with one foot in writing and one in design.
 And when I was cast in the odd church musical, she was in the audience.

 These past days, our family has been reliving scenes like these.
-We are blessed to have you with us, helping us, as we think about Catie's artistic legacy, left for us to pursue.
+We are blessed to have all of you with us, helping us, as we think about Catie's artistic legacy, left for us to pursue.
 For my part, I still have painting ahead of me.

 No comments: